club-40/odin-pantry/CONTRIBUTING.md

 4. In your cloned repository, make your changes in a new branch:

     ```shell
-    git checkout -b my-branch master
+    git checkout -b my-branch dev
     ```

 5. Make your changes, including tests when appropriate.
 Please refer to [`test/README.md`](TODO ) for a guide.

-6. Follow the current coding style as close as possible.
-Simply take a look at other files and stick to their styling.
+6. Follow the current coding style as close as possible, in accordance to the provided style guidelines.

 7. Commit your changes using a descriptive commit message following our [commit message conventions](TODO).